mastershifu24/muslim_roommate_finder/muslim-roommate-finder/STUDY_GUIDE_MASTER.md

 ```
 User visits URL → Django finds view → View queries database → View renders template → HTML sent to user
 ```

-## 🤔 Is It Weird You Don't Fully Understand It?

-**Absolutely NOT!** This is completely normal and actually shows good self-awareness.
-Here's why:

-### Why Understanding Takes Time
-1. **Django is a Framework** - It abstracts away complexity, so you can build without understanding every detail
-2. **You Built Incrementally** - Features were added step-by-step, which is the right approach
-3. **Real-World Complexity** - This isn't a tutorial app - it has real features and edge cases

 ## 🎯 How to Present Your App Clearly